DivvyPayHQ/absinthe_federation/README.md

 ### Using `@link` with custom query and mutation types

-If your root query and mutations have custom type names, you can indicate it in the @link.
+If your root query and mutations have custom type names, you can indicate it in the `@link`.

 ```elixir
 defmodule MyApp.MySchema do